Skip to Content

 • Experiential Learning

-The curriculum guiding the Bachelor of Science (Nursing) Program adheres to the Essentials of Baccalaureate Education for Professional Nursing Practice (2008) as articulated by the American Association of Colleges of Nursing (AACN).
+The curriculum guiding the Bachelor of Science (Department of Nursing) adheres to the Essentials of Baccalaureate Education for Professional Nursing Practice (2008) as articulated by the American Association of Colleges of Nursing (AACN).
 The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values, and Nursing Code of Ethics as detailed in the Undergraduate Student Handbook.

-The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the Nursing Program.
-The Nursing Program plan of study is such that students are admitted to the upper-division clinical nursing courses following satisfactory completion of general education, the university required courses, and nursing prerequisites.
+The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the Department of Nursing.
+The Department of Nursing plan of study is such that students are admitted to the upper-division clinical nursing courses following satisfactory completion of general education, the university required courses, and nursing prerequisites.

 Admission to the Undergraduate Nursing Program

-The Bachelor of Science (Nursing) Program admits students only in the fall semester.
+The Bachelor of Science (Department of Nursing) admits students only in the fall semester.

 Admission requirements include: